B3nac/awesome-pycardano/README.md

 ## More

-- [PyCardano](https://github.com/Python-Cardano/pycardano) - The off-chain library compatible with OpShin
+- [OpShin](https://github.com/OpShin/opshin) - The onchain library compatible with PyCardano